 So far, the only good thing that happened this year, it seems, was my nephew’s wedding yesterday, which we missed.
 Nevertheless, the thought of his wedding to a wonderful woman sends me a warm glow inside.
 I am so proud of him, of what he has become, what he has accomplished, and more.
 I believe he and his beautiful bride are on their way to Italy now, their first stop for their honeymoon among several countries, and I am excited for them!

 wishing my parents were still alive.
 Somehow, I just know that Big Sis would have a more rounded personality and would always feel secure if they were still around (and healthy).
 Honestly, I’ve always marveled at my parents’ love for my daughters and their other grandchildren!
-However, if Big Sis would still ran away and came to them instead, I am certain that the opposite thing would have happened.
+However, if Big Sis would still run away and come to them instead, I am certain that the opposite thing would have happened.

 They would never ever give her ungodly counsel.
 They would never ever compete for her affections and loyalty, and undermine her love for her family.
 They would uphold godly values, such as love and forgiveness, especially within the family, and lead her to God and back to us, her parents, instead.
 They would help her (and her parents) handle the crisis well, which definitely does not include telling her that it’s okay to stay away from home, even for just a night, and threaten her parent(s)!